balfiere/neocities/eleventy/codes/gallery-with-tag-system/entries/entry-1.md

 entry for image one. yap about something here.

-i made this page while test driving adding a filter system to my [crafts](/crafts/) page, which i thought with a little tweaking could be shared as a media log template. so each image could be a book, game, movie, etc. and the popup could have a review. then the tags could be the genre and/or the year you finished it.
+i made this page while test driving adding a filter system to my [crafts](/crafts/) page, which i thought with a little tweaking could be shared as a media log template. so each image could be a image-gallery, game, movie, etc. and the popup could have a review. then the tags could be the genre and/or the year you finished it.

 or you could have the gallery be thumbnails of your art and the popup could have a bigger version with a description, tagged with the character, medium, or theme.